 In their new paper, Dweck and her co-authors look at five studies about the advice to “pursue your passion.”
 They suggest that the advice assumes that “passions and interests are pre-formed and must simply be discovered.”
 In other words, they’re fixed.
 The contrasting view is that interests and passions can be developed.

 A fixed theory was more likely to dampen interest in areas outside people’s existing interests (Studies 1–3).
 Those endorsing a fixed theory were also more likely to anticipate boundless motivation when passions were found, not anticipating possible difficulties (Study 4).
 Moreover, when engaging in a new interest became difficult, interest flagged significantly more for people induced to hold a fixed than a growth theory of interest (Study 5).
 Urging people to find their passion may lead them to put all their eggs in one basket but then to drop that basket when it becomes difficult to carry.

 In other words, you’re much better off if you think you can develop passions, and then set out to do so.
 If you think your interests are etched in your genes or your stars, you’ll be inclined to take whatever passion you happen to have at the moment and treat it as some kind of cosmic guide, perhaps to nowhere.

 Am I saying we should avoid doing things we love?
 Do I think we should settle for a dull life in an office cubicle just because we can draw a paycheck from it?
 Not at all.
-I’m saying that it’s unwise, when giving career to seventeen-year olds, to tell them to follow their passions.
+I’m saying that it’s unwise, when giving career advice to seventeen-year olds, to tell them to follow their passions.

 I understand the desire to ground one’s advice in a more inspiring vision.
 For that, we should talk about calling, not passion.
-I’ll discuss that in a follow-up piece.

 Jay Richards, PhD, is Executive Editor of The Stream and author of The Human Advantage: The Future of American Work in the Age of Smart Machines.
 Follow him on Twitter.